DiceDB/dice/docs/src/content/blog/dicedb-is-open-source.md

 ## A Glimpse Into the Future

 This license switch isn't just a symbolic move; it's a strategic decision.
-Our roadmap includes multi-tenancy, horizontal scalability, infra abstraction, reactivity, observability, easy cluster management, and a capable control plane with high observability.
+Our roadmap includes multi-tenancy, horizontal scalability, infrastructure abstraction, reactivity, observability, persistence, fault tolerance, seamless cluster management, and a robust control plane with high observability.

-We're also advancing persistence, fault tolerance, query capabilities, and data structure support.
-Additionally, lightning-fast replica creations will extend DiceDB's capabilities to handle production-grade workloads with resumability and reliability.
+We are also enhancing query capabilities and data structure support to meet the demands of AI-first applications—an approach poised to become the standard in the coming decade.
+Furthermore, lightning-fast replica creation will reinforce DiceDB's ability to handle production-grade workloads with exceptional reliability and resumability.

 By going fully open-source under AGPL 3.0, we're inviting the community to join us in building the caching backbone that powers the next generation of